-- You get services or supplies that are not medically necessary. - Your plan requires precertification, your physician requests it, we deny it and you get the services without precertification. - You get care from someone who is not a network provider, except for emergency, urgent care and transplant services.
-See Who provides the care in this section for details.
+• You get services or supplies that are not medically necessary.

+- Your plan requires precertification, your physician requests it, we deny it and you get the services without precertification. - You get care and the provider waives all or part of your cost share.